electron/electron/docs/tutorial/code-signing.md

 While it is possible to distribute unsigned apps, it is not recommended.
 Both Windows and macOS will, by default, prevent either the download or the execution of unsigned applications.
-In fact, starting with macOS Catalina, users have to go through multiple manual steps to open unsigned applications.
+Starting with macOS Catalina (version 10.15), users have to go through multiple manual steps to open unsigned applications.

 ![macOS Catalina Gatekeeper warning: The app cannot be opened because the developer cannot be verified](../images/gatekeeper.png)